scraton/node-red-contrib-plex-ws/README.md

 ### playing

-Receive notification when the playing state of a session changes
+Receive notification when the playing state of a session changes.
+Add filters for specific conditions (e.g. media type, player, user, etc).

 ### notification

-Receive all Plex notifications
+Receive all Plex notifications.

 ---
 ## Development